cbanbury/ubuntu_touch_vm/README.md

 - Dependencies for installing ubuntu
 - `phablet-tools`
 - Initialised phablet repo (currently 4.4.2)
-- `repo sync` into vagrant user home directory

 # Vagrant up?
 1. Clone the repo
 2. Make sure you have Vagrant and Ansible installed
 3. From the cloned repo, run `vagrant up`
 4. To get onto the box: `vagrant ssh`
+5. `repo sync` from the home directory to get going